 (b) The ramp shall support a routine operating load of six hundred pounds at the midpoint.
 It shall be capable of supporting a nine hundred pound proof load at its midpoint for one minute without any permanent bending, cracking, or changes, which would detract from its continued performance.

-(iii) Regardless of ground clearance measurements, the distance from the lowest point on the vehicle shall be greater that the distance from any wheel rim to the ground.
+(iv) Regardless of ground clearance measurements, the distance from the lowest point on the vehicle shall be greater than the distance from any wheel rim to the ground.

 (d) Jacking points, or similar provisions, shall be provided to permit any tire to be raised to clear the ground.
 A jack capable of achieving these goals shall be provided together with a sticker identifying the jacking points and any other necessary instructions.